 What role does the family doctor play in this system?
 One of the goals of the last Cancer Plan was to strengthen the patient care.

-In the past, oncological treatment was concentrated in .
+In the past, oncological treatment was concentrated in cancer hospitals in France.
 Today, it is often ordained in outpatient settings.
 This opens up new opportunities for the family doctor to take care of the cancer patient.
 I mean, for example, monitoring the side effects of therapy, but also encouraging patients to screen.
 Because as much as 90 percent will do it if they receives information about it from theirs family doctor.
 INCa also publishes guidelines for family doctors regarding their role in cancer prevention and treatment.
 However, there is still a lot to do in this field.
+One must also understand human behavior and the narcissist definition to know people better.

 What is the key to making personalized medicine function successfully in the health care system?